What Does a Mobile Crane Operator Do?

 Some people wonder what the difference is between running a mobile crane and other heavy equipment.
 There are a lot of similarities, but there’s a little more to mobile crane jobs than running an excavator or driving a big rig.
 It’s a combination of truck driving and lifting materials.

-If you are a crane operator, you’ll probably be getting up early or possibly working late at night.
+Most crane operators get up early or possibly work late at night.
 When crane operators get a job, they have to make sure to stay on schedule.
 If there’s a delay, you will have to stay until the job is finished.
 Plus there are lots of overnight jobs.

 Getting to Work